top of page

 In Phase One of the original program, for example, 22 “Housing System Producers” were chosen from over 200 competitors to visualize designs, create engineering blueprints, and develop and execute the construction of prototype housing units.
 The winners utilized housing models ranging from precast concrete- or wood-framed modules to units constructed from plastic or metal.
 Just imagine what those prototypes would look like today!

-These are all promising ideas but, as always, we need to anticipate and minimize the unintended consequences that can come with them.
+But, again, regardless of the path or paths we take, we need to anticipate and minimize the unintended consequences that can come with them.
 For example, one of the most helpful things we can do to make home ownership more accessible to Americans is to make it easier for them to purchase “small-dollar” homes – or homes that cost less than $150,000 – that already exist.

 However, from 2004 to 2021, the number of people receiving small-dollar mortgages fell by almost 70 percent.
 To put this spiral in perspective, in 1940, 70 percent of new homes were 1,400 square feet or less.
 In 2022, that number was just 8 percent.